chsh2/import_paint_brush/README.md

 ### Tips

-- Please make sure to follow the license of the original brush asset.
+- Please ensure that you comply with the copyright and licensing terms of the original brush assets.
+This tool only provides format conversion and does not grant you any additional rights to use or redistribute the converted brushes.
-- It may take a long time to parse a file with high resolution (e.g. > 2000px) textures or multiple brushes.
+- It may take a long time to parse a file with high resolution (e.g. > 2000px) textures or a large number of brushes.
 For frequently used brushes, it is recommended to save them as Blender assets, instead of importing them every time.
 - Only brush files containing texture images can be converted by this add-on.
 Brushes exported with only parameters cannot be imported.
 Such brushes usually have a very small file size.

 ## Credits